 Can I get sick pay if I’m off work?

-If you are self-isolating in accordance with the government’s advice (i.e. because you or someone in your household is displaying symptoms), you should be treated as on sick leave and so may be entitled to statutory sick pay.
+If you are self-isolating because you or someone in your household is displaying specific symptoms of coronavirus, you should be treated as on sick leave and so may be entitled to statutory sick pay.
 The symptoms are the recent onset of a continuous cough or a high temperature, or any other symptoms which have been specified in guidance by the Chief Medical Officer or Deputy Chief Medical Officers for your part of the UK.

 The government’s online guidance for employees says that to make it easier for people to provide evidence to their employer that they need to stay at home, they have developed an alternative form of evidence to the fit note, called an ‘isolation note’, that you can access online via the NHS website.